-In April 2014, the new Clinical Trials Regulation, (EU) No 536/2014 (Clinical Trials Regulation) was adopted.
-The Regulation is anticipated to come into application in 2020.
-The Clinical Trials Regulation will be directly applicable in all the EU Member States, repealing the current Clinical Trials Directive 2001/20/EC.
+The EU Member States have transposed and applied the provisions of the Clinical Trials Directive in a manner that is not always uniform.
+This has led to variations in the rules governing the conduct of clinical trials in the individual EU Member States.
+The EU has, therefore, adopted Regulation (EU) No 536/2014 (Clinical Trials Regulation) in April 2014.
+The Regulation is expected to come into application in 2022.
+The Clinical Trials Regulation will be directly applicable in all the EU Member States, repealing the current Clinical Trials Directive.
 Conduct of all clinical trials performed in the European Union will continue to be bound by currently applicable provisions until the new Clinical Trials Regulation becomes applicable.
 The extent to which ongoing clinical trials will be governed by the Clinical Trials Regulation will depend on when the Clinical Trials Regulation becomes applicable and on the duration of the individual clinical trial.
 If a clinical trial continues for more than three years from the day on which the Clinical Trials Regulation becomes applicable the Clinical Trials Regulation will at that time begin to apply to the clinical trial.